 Then the monster screams.

-I scramble to find traction as I crabwalk backwards in terror, desperate to put distance between myself and the blood red search light.
+I scramble to find traction as I crabwalk backwards in terror, desperate to put distance between myself and the blood red search lights.
 My brain screams at me to stand up and run, but terror pins me to the ground.
 I’m terrified, too afraid to turn my back on the mesmerizing red glow, but sure that my life depends on getting the hell away from it.

 I will myself to my feet and spin around.
-My body responds sluggishly, the communication wires bent and bowing with ice, limbs dangerously numb from an eternity of being wet and cold.
-I dash towards the thin grey daylight on the other side of the trees, towards the rocky shore that suddenly seems miles away.
-The hairs on the back of my neck – the ones that aren’t completely frozen – bristle in terrified anticipation, tensing against the inevitable bite of claws or slash of blades that will slam into my turned back at any moment.
-I break through the tree line and back onto the beach as another horrible scream peals from the forest and I skid to a halt.
+My body responds sluggishly, the communication wires bent and bowed with ice, limbs dangerously numb from an eternity of being wet and cold.
+I dash clumsily towards the thin grey daylight on the other side of the trees, towards the rocky shore that suddenly seems miles away.
+The hairs on the back of my neck – the ones that aren’t completely frozen – bristle in terrified anticipation, tensing against the inevitable bite of claws or slash of blades that I’m sure will slam into my turned back at any moment.
+I break through the tree line and back onto the beach as another of the horrible scream peals from the forest and I skid to a halt.

 Three human-looking figures, faces and bodies hidden entirely by ragged animal pelts, wait like sentinels on the beach in front of me.
-They stand in a line, blocking any further escape.
-Two of them hold wooden spears, and one – the taller figure in the center of their formation – holds a clear bottle, half-full of sloshing brown liquid, in his gloved right hand.
+They stand in a line, blocking my escape.
+Two of them hold wooden spears, and one – the taller figure in the center of their formation – holds a clear bottle, half-full of sloshing brown liquid, in a gloved right hand.
 A filthy rag is stuffed into the mouth of the bottle, which the tall figure in the center is trying to light with the small flaming stick in his other hand.

 “Get Down!” the tall figure says, a strong male voice booming over the nightmare screams still pouring out of the forest.
 3 Shafts of intense red light stab out from the trees, flicking and jumping around the three figures on the beach, perhaps drawn to the sound of the tall figure’s booming voice.